Myanmar gov't admits video shows police beating villagers

 YANGON, Myanmar (AP) — Myanmar’s government has vowed to take action against police officers shown beating villagers in a video that has circulated on the internet.

-Monday’s front-page story in the state-owned Global New Light of Myanmar newspaper about the Nov.
+A front-page story on Monday in the state-owned Global New Light of Myanmar newspaper about the Nov.
 5 incident was a rare official acknowledgment of abuses taking place in the western state of Rakhine.
 The authorities have been conducting counterinsurgency operations there since an attack in October by unidentified armed men killed nine border guards.

 Human rights groups accuse security forces of abuses against the Muslim Rohingya minority in Rakhine, including rape, killings and the burning of more than 1,000 homes.
+Myanmar authorities have said accounts of abuses are unhelpful exaggerations spread by foreign media.

-Monday’s story, which cited the office of State Counsellor Aung San Suu Kyi and police, did not say what punishment the police might face.
+Monday’s story, which cited the office of State Counsellor Aung San Suu Kyi The country’s leader — and police, did not say what punishment the police might face, only that “measures are being taken to take action against those who violated police force rules.”

 Most Read Stories